ava-labs/teleporter/contracts/src/CrossChainApplications/NativeTokenBridge/README.md

 ## Design
 The native-to-native bridge is implemented using two primary contracts.
 ### `NativeTokenSource`
-    - Lives on the Source chain.
-Pairs with exactly one `NativeTokenDestination` contract on a different chain.
+    - Lives on the source chain.
+Pairs with exactly one `NativeTokenDestination` contract on the destination chain.
     - Locks and unlocks native tokens on the Source chain corresponding to mints and burns on the destination chain.
     - `transferToDestination`: transfers all tokens paid to this function call to `recipient` on the destination chain by locking them and instructing the destination chain to mint.
 Optionally takes the address of an ERC20 contract `feeContractAddress` as well as an amount `feeAmount` that will be used as the relayer-incentivization for the teleporter cross-chain call.
 Also allows for the caller to specify `allowedRelayerAddresses`.
     - `receiveTeleporterMessage`: unlocks tokens on the source chain when instructed to by the `NativeTokenDestination` contract.